oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ### Access Token Request {#atr}

-The access token request is per Section 2.1 of {{RFC7523}}, described additionally here:
+The JWT authorization grant is used to request an access token as defined in Section 2.1 of {{RFC7523}}.
+The following parameters are required and described additionally here:

 {:vspace}
 grant_type